 Author, A. A., Author, B. B., & Author, C. C. (Year).
 Title of article.
-Title of Periodical, volume number (issue number), pp. xxx-xxx. https://doi.org/xx.xxx/yyyyy

-If a volume is published regularly, either online or in print, it is a journal/periodical.
-The style is similar to edited volumes, with one crucial difference: You do not add editor information in your references.
+Title of Periodical, volume number(issue number), xxx-xxx. https://doi.org/xx.xxx/yyyyy similar to edited volumes, with one crucial difference: You do not add editor information in your references.
 In the template above, the URL is a placeholder for the DOI (or, if not provided, a link to the publication).
-Note that you do not need the DOI if the journal is also published/available in print - even when you read the online version!
-DOIs are necessary if the journal or article is online-exclusive!